response-interop/interface/README.md

               content-specific fashion.

     - ```php
-      public function sendResponseBody(
-          StreamInterop\Interface\ResourceStream $output,
-      ) : void;
+      public function sendResponseBody(ResponseSenderService $sender) : void;
       ```
-        - Sends the body content to an output stream.
+        - Sends the body content of the response.

+        - Directives:

+            - Implementations MUST send the body content using the `$sender`.

         - Notes:

-            - **Sending logic is content- and implementation-specific.** Different
-              kinds of content require different sending mechanisms.
-Some kinds may
-              be amenable to direct output, others may require specific encoding,
-              and yet others may require more involved resource or stream handling.

-            - **Send the body by writing to a stream resource, not by calling
+            - **Send the body via the `$sender`, not by using `echo` or some
-              `echo` or `print`.** Although echoing a body string is the single
-              most common use case, writing to the `php://output` stream does
-              exactly the same thing.
-This also allows specifying the output
+              other means.** This allows the caller to specify the output
-              stream at call-time, such as when testing.
+              destination.
+The `$sender` affords methods for sending strings
+              and resources (whether in whole or in part).

 ### _ResponseCookieHelperService_